ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    ``EL3_PAYLOAD_BASE``.
 If both are defined, ``EL3_PAYLOAD_BASE`` has priority over ``PRELOADED_BL33_BASE``.

+-  ``PRESERVE_DSU_PMU_REGS``: This options when enabled allows the platform to save/restore the DynamIQ Shared Unit's(DSU) Performance Monitoring Unit(PMU) registers when the cluster goes through a power cycle.
+This is disabled by default and platforms that require this feature have to enable them.

 -  ``PROGRAMMABLE_RESET_ADDRESS``: This option indicates whether the reset vector address can be programmed or is fixed on the platform.
 It can take either 0 (fixed) or 1 (programmable).
 Default is 0.
 If the platform has a